-I put quotes around humorous because, while there is definitely something funny about my humor, at times, it’s even beyond me; seemingly so avant-garde, it seems, that even its author isn’t all that sure about it.
+I put quotes around humorous because, while there is definitely something funny about my humor, at times, it’s even beyond me; seemingly so avant-garde that even its author isn’t all that sure about it.

 Speaking of my humor, here’s the most recent episode: